What is a friend?

 Of course, friendship is a two-way street.
 Being a good friend to someone brings them all of the above benefits, and boosts your own happiness and sense of self-worth in the process.
 It also makes you feel needed and adds purpose to your life.
 While developing and maintaining a friendship takes time and effort, the many benefits of having a close friend make it a valuable investment.

-Why you might need to make new friends
+Why you might want to make new friends

-Commitments such as work, romantic relationships, and family may cause you to neglect existing friends or not prioritize social engagements.
-Or friendships may simply fade over time as interests and circumstances in your life change.
+You may find that it’s time to make new friends if commitments such as work, romantic relationships, or family have caused you to lose touch with existing friends.
+Or your old friendships may have simply faded over time as interests and circumstances in your life changed.

-Other reasons why you may need to make new friends:
+Other reasons why you may want to make new friends:

 - You've recently moved to a new area.